 So I thought about it.
 If I was going to have to entertain and invigorate these children for weeks on end, they may as well be learning the importance of the money at the same time.
 But to teach would bore.
 They had just come in from a whole year of being force fed times tables by Mrs Edgeworth.
 No, they needed it to be fun.
 And most importantly, not realise they were even learning.

-Here are a few games to encourage your children to learn about the value of the dollar all whilst they still think they’re having a great time:
+Here are a few games about how to teach kids the value of money, all whilst they still think they’re having a great time:

 Teach your children about virtual transactions: